 - In the Convert Text to Columns Wizard:

-- Step 1 of 3: Make sure Delimited is selected (it is the default selection).
+- Step 1 of 3 of Text to Columns Wizard: Make sure Delimited is selected (it is the default selection).
 This would allow you to separate the first name and the last name based on a specified separator (space bar in this case).

 - Click on Next.

-- Step 2 of 3: Select Space as the delimiter and deselect everything else.
+- Step 2 of 3 Text to Columns Wizard: Select Space as the delimiter and deselect everything else.
+You can see how your result would look like in the Data preview section of the dialog box.

 - Click on Next.

-- Step 3 of 3: In this step, you can specify where you want the result.
+- Step 3 of 3 Text to Columns Wizard: In this step, you can specify the data format and where you want the result.
+I will keep the data format as General as I have text data to split.
 The default destination is A2 and if you continue with this, it will replace the original data set.
 If you want to keep the original data intact, select another cell as the destination.
 In this case, B2 is selected.

 - Click on Finish.

-This will instantly split the names into first name and second name.
+This will instantly split the cell’s text into two different columns.

 - Text to Column feature splits the content of the cells based on the delimiter.
-While this works well when you have a first name and the last name, in the case of first, middle, and last name it will split it into three parts.
+While this works well if you want to separate the first name and the last name, in the case of first, middle, and last name it will split it into three parts.

 - The result you get from using the Text to Column feature is static.
 This means that if there are any changes in the original data, you’ll have to repeat the process to get updated results.